WPManageNinja/paymattic-docs/docs/lms-integrations/how-to-integrate-tutor-lms-in-wordpress-with-paymattic.md

 ## Enable TutorLMS Integration

-To learn how to enable TutorLMS integration, follow the steps with screenshots below –

 First, go to **Integrations** from the **Paymattic Navbar**, search for **Fluent Support** through the search bar, and you will get the TutorLMS integration module.